MacroIDE is a minimal yet powerful macro editor for Rhino. It provides a professional-grade code editor

 chance of having to be re-done.

-MacroIDE is compatible with Rhino 5 and Rhino 6 Beta; the current version can be downloaded here:
+MacroIDE is compatible with Rhino 5 and 6 (Windows only); the current version can be downloaded here:

 And, the current PDF documentation may be viewed here:

 To install, simply unzip the download and run the installer program; MacroIDE will be installed and registered with any

 detected versions of Rhino.
 The MacroIDE toolbar should be shown on its first startup, but if not, just right-click on

 any toolbar area in Rhino and enable the MacroIDE toolbar.
 When you right-click in the toolbar area of a Rhino tab-panel,

 you should find there is a new MacroIDE panel available.

 It is not necessary to purchase a license to use MacroIDE; it will run in trial mode for a period of twenty days from the time it is first loaded into Rhino.
 After the trial period has expired, MacroIDE will continue to run, but various features will be disabled.
 To unlock them again, just purchase a license, click the Activate item in the MacroIDE context menu, and enter your license information.

 The price for an individual MacroIDE license is $30.00 USD.
 MacroIDE is licensed on a per-user basis: as a license